systems / flagship / support-lanes

 Operating loop

-Signal intake Capture the actual request with constraints attached.
+Signal intake Capture the real request with constraints attached.

 Helper passes Draft, critique, compress, and stage the next useful move.

-Review gate Stop, approve, or redirect before sensitive motion.
+Review gate Stop, approve, or redirect before the stakes change.

 Career lane